cardputer-dev/cardputer-site/docs/firmware.md

 A suite of WiFi/Bluetooth offensive and defensive tools for the ESP32.

+### [Evil-Cardputer][]

+Firmware for redteam, pentest and learning which focuses on WiFi, Bluetooth and network vulnerabilities, but also on the attack and detection of other hacking tools like pwnagotchi or flipper zero.

 ---

 Submit firmware contributions on [Github](https://github.com/cardputer-dev/cardputer-site) by submitting a Pull Request